Winter is a good time to be working on soil improvement, and you don't have to go out in cold weather to do it!

 Many growers use a mixture of cover crops from the two categories.
 Johnny's Fall Green Manure Mix is a blend of winter rye, field peas, ryegrass, crimson clover, and hairy vetch.
-The peas, clover, and ryegrass are winter-killed.
-The rye and hairy vetch regrow in spring.
+The peas, clover, and ryegrass will be winter-killed.
+The rye and hairy vetch will regrow in spring.

-Take note that if deer are numerous in your area, they tend to prefer winter rye over almost all other winter cover crops.
-You may want to consider sowing a mixture of medium red clover and oats, as the deer do not like oats as much.
+If deer are numerous in your area, take note that they tend to prefer winter rye over almost all other winter cover crops.
+As an alternative to winter rye, you may want to consider sowing a mixture of medium red clover and oats, as the deer do not like oats as much.

-Another practice would be to sow forage turnip around the perimeter of the field to satisfy the deer's hunger.
-Sown by mid-August, turnips will generally grow slowly until temperatures fall below 20°F/-6.6°C. While turnip bulbs remain grazeable even after freezing, they do begin to deteriorate soon after a thaw.
+Another practice is to sow forage turnips around the perimeter of the field, to satisfy the deer's hunger.
+Sown by mid-August, turnips will generally grow slowly until temperatures fall below 20°F/-6.6°C. While the turnip bulbs will remain grazeable even after freezing, they will begin to deteriorate soon after a thaw.

 Lynn and her family have been growing vegetables and cut flowers since 1988, selling through CSAs, at farmers' markets, to chefs, grocery stores, and florists.
 They currently grow cut flowers and hoophouse tomatoes on about 2 acres of their 20-acre farm near Lawrence, Kansas.